Car loans interest rate comparison

 3. Ensure you've provided the right documentation

-The lender may need additional documentation such as identification, income verification or bank statements to support your application.
+The lender will probably need additional documentation such as identification, income verification or bank statements to support your application.

 4. Sign loan documents